To enjoy the full Mail & Guardian online experience: please upgrade your browser

 He said the three deaf baristas who knew nothing about making coffee in the first place, Kaye-Lynne Goddard, Shanlee Arendse and Thembelihle Quzu, were selected out of 60 candidates and underwent intense training in a partnership with Tribes Coffee.

 The deaf community, Hopkins said, was involved in the shop at all points of communication, strategy and development, from concept to barista training to implementation.
-He pointed out that the black bricks which divide the shop from the gym were made by deaf construction workers, while some of the delicious goodies and amenities were provided by deaf chefs and business owners.

 “It has been an incredible journey,” he said as he thanked all who came on board to assist him in bringing to life a dream to empower deaf people.